luxedo/SPOS/README.md

 payload_data = {"bat": 0.3}  # low
 ```

-The number of bits for this type is the exponent of the next power of
+The number of bits for this type is the closest integer above
-two of the length of `steps` + 1.
+log2(length `steps` + 1).
 In the example above it is 2 bits.

+An additional step **error** may be given on decoding if the message
+overflows for this type.

 Input: `int|float`.
 Additional keys: